zmsp/sonar-clojure/README.md

 * Create a sonar-project.properties file
     * Add the line `sonar.import_unknown_files=true` see the [example](https://github.com/zmsp/sonar-clojure/tree/master/Resources)
-* [Run](http://docs.sonarqube.org/display/SONAR/Analyzing+Source+Code) sonar-runner.
+* [Run](https://docs.sonarqube.org/display/SONAR/Analyzing+Source+Code) sonar-scanner.
 Make sure to have sonar server is running beforehand.
-* Run sonar-runner
+* Run `sonar-scanner` from project folder
 * Open Sonar `localhost:9000` on the browser
 * Place Clojure widget to the dashboard
 * Optional: Place Size Metrics widget and resize the dashboard